kavyaguptaeng/Smart-Parking-System/README.md

 # Smart-Parking-System

 Since Our College campus has limited parking.
 We have made a carpooling website for our college.
+This project is going to impact numerous people across the city.

-This was a 3rd Year Group project in B.Tech CSE
+This was a 3rd Year Group project in B.Tech CSE.

 ![Home Page](/HomePage.jpg?raw=true "Optional Title")